Logo

 Bing Crosby had one confirmed extramarital affair between 1945 and the late 1940s, while married to his first wife Dixie.

-Bing Crosby [Joan Caulfield] was a lovely girl and we had some good talks.
+Bing Crosby [Caulfield] was a lovely girl and we had some good talks.

 Bing Crosby confided to me that she desperately wanted to marry Bing Crosby.

-The document reveals that during that time Bing Crosby was indeed taking Joan Caulfield out to dinner, visited theaters and opera houses with her and that Caulfield and a person in her company entered the Waldorf Hotel where Bing Crosby was staying.
+The document reveals that, during that time, Bing Crosby was taking Caulfield out to dinner, visited theaters and opera houses with her, and Caulfield and a person in her company entered the Waldorf Hotel where Bing Crosby was staying.

-Either in December 1945 or January 1946 Bing Crosby approached Cardinal Francis Spellman with his difficulties with dealing with his wife's alcoholism and his love for Caulfield and his plan to file for divorce.
+Either in December 1945 or January 1946, Bing Crosby approached Cardinal Francis Spellman with his difficulties with dealing with his wife's alcoholism, his love for Caulfield and his plan to file for divorce.

 Ultimately, Bing Crosby chose to end the relationship and to stay with his wife.